 Migration to other countries to work is not true to some nurses in the Philippines.
-Some just sees nursing as a passion to serve others, yet other are just claiming hospital experience for possible application overseas.
-But for the nurses currently working in the Philippines, the work load has been too much versus the compensation they receive.
+Some just see nursing as a passion to serve others, yet others are just claiming hospital experience for possible application overseas.
+But for the nurses currently working in the Philippines, the workload has been too much versus the compensation they receive.

-Throughout the years the Philippines have produced high quality nurses, the nurses that the country can be proud of.
-The display of hospitality, influence and charisma are the qualities that differs Filipino nurses from other.
+Throughout the years the Philippines have produced high-quality nurses, the nurses that the country can be proud of.
+The display of hospitality, influence, and charisma are the qualities that differ Filipino nurses from other.
 It is such a pity that our own country is driving nurses to leave the country and serve other nationalities.

 When you think about it, it is like the Philippines is suffering from a problem that is manageable and easily controlled.
 If nurses were compensated well, do you think nurses still leave and work in different countries?